Interface to TCP/IP sockets.

 mode.
 A closed socket is indicated by return value

-{error, closed}
+{error, closed}.

-is only meaningful when
+Argument is only meaningful when

-mode and denotes the number of
+the socket is in raw mode and denotes the number of

 bytes to read.
-If
+If is 0, all

 available bytes are returned.